Al Michaels: 1989 World Series

 On October 17, 1989, Michaels was in San Francisco, preparing to cover the third game of the 1989 World Series between the home team, the San Francisco Giants, and the visiting Oakland Athletics.
 ABC's network telecast began with a recap of the first two games (to the soundtrack of James Taylor's "Hello Old Friend"), both won by Oakland.
 Soon after Michaels handed off to his broadcast partner, Tim McCarver, who started assessing the Giants' chances for victory in the game, the Loma Prieta earthquake struck (at approximately 5:04 p.m. local time).
 While the network feed was breaking up due to the shaking, Michaels exclaimed "I'll tell you what, we're having an earth —", and at that moment, the feed completely broke up before he could finish his sentence.
 ABC then put up a green "World Series" telop graphic card on the screen for technical difficulties and restored audio via a telephone link 15 seconds later.
 Michaels quipped, "Well folks, that's the greatest open in the history of television, bar none!"
 Michaels then reported from the ABC Sports production truck outside Candlestick Park on the earthquake, for which he later was nominated for an Emmy Award for news broadcasting.
 Michaels relayed his reports to Ted Koppel, who was stationed at the ABC News bureau in Washington, D.C.

 According to Tim McCarver, when the earthquake hit, he, Michaels and Jim Palmer immediately grabbed hold of what they perceived to be the armrests.
 In reality, the announcers were clutching on each other's thighs and they were each left with bruises the next day.
-Years later (on a 1999 SportsCenter retrospective about the 1989 World Series earthquake), Al Michaels would boldly admit his strong belief that had the earthquake lasted much longer than 15 seconds, he would have been killed.
+Years later (on a 1999 SportsCenter retrospective about the 1989 World Series earthquake), Michaels would boldly admit his strong belief that had the earthquake lasted much longer than 15 seconds, he would have been killed.
 Michaels added that the only time that he really had been scared during the earthquake was when he moved in a position which he perceived to be backward.
 The three announcers were sitting on a ledge with their backs turned and no bracing behind them.

-There was later speculation that if Michaels won an arbitration case involving ABC, he would join CBS as its lead baseball announcer.
+There was later speculation that if Michaels won an arbitration case involving ABC, he would join CBS Sports as its lead baseball announcer.
 ABC following the 1989 World Series, had lost its baseball package to CBS for the next four years.
-Michaels had been feuding with the network over an alleged violation of company policy.
+Michaels had been feuding with ABC over an alleged violation of company policy.
 Michaels' contract with ABC was originally set to expire in late 1992.
 Ultimately however, ABC announced a contract extension that sources said would keep Michaels at ABC through at least the end of 1995 and would pay him at least $2.2 million annually with the potential to earn more.
 That would make Michaels the highest-paid sports announcer in television.